frisb/quickdraw/README.md

 inspired by [etagify](https://github.com/lloyd/connect-etagify) and a general community requirement for simplified cache control, cacheout leverages @isaacs' [node-lru-cache](https://github.com/isaacs/node-lru-cache) for cache item storage limits and ttl.

-cacheout offers an extremely simple interface for applying instant cacheability to node.js web servers and express applications.
+cacheout offers an extremely simple interface for applying instant cacheability to node.js express applications.

 contributions are welcome of course.